Skip to content

 Yamagata Casio Co., Ltd. has been supporting the activities of the Sanriku Volunteer Divers since 2016 by loaning them Logosease dive transceivers, which the company developed and manufactures, free of charge.

 Sanriku Volunteer Divers is a non-profit organization established with the aim of recovery from the Great East Japan Earthquake.
-The organization continued its efforts to support the revival of the fishing industry and the restoration of the beautiful see and rivers in Sanriku, which was completely transformed by the tsunami.
+The organization continued its efforts to support the revival of the fishing industry and the restoration of the beautiful see and rivers.
 Now that it is reaching a turning point in the “recovery,” the organization’s activities are focused on restoring the marine environment and supporting fishing industry in the area.
 In addition, the organization actively engages in environmental education for local children.

 Recent years have seen the serious damage of ocean desertification, in which large numbers of sea urchins eat up all the seaweed that has begun to grow, causing the rock surface to become completely white.
-Sanriku Volunteer Divers has been carrying out activities to regenerate seaweed beds, including monitoring the marine environment, removing and transplanting sea urchins and other creatures, and growing seaweed.
-In addition, in the past, fishing industry operators regarded the divers as “poachers” and were skeptical about the steady efforts to regenerate the seaweed beds.
+Sanriku Volunteer Divers has been carrying out activities to regenerate seaweed beds, including monitoring the marine environment, removing and transplanting sea urchins, and growing seaweed.
+In the past, fishing industry operators regarded the divers as “poachers” and were skeptical about the steady efforts to regenerate the seaweed beds.
 However, in the areas where seaweed beds have been regenerated through the steady efforts of the divers, sea urchins grow well, abalone have increased, and resources have been recovering.
 As a result, there has been a big change in local views and awareness, and the local fishing industry operators and divers now actively interact with each other.
-Activities aimed at deepening their understanding of each other, such as diving tours to observe fish farms, have also led to discovery of new potential in the fishing industry as a resource for tourism.
+Diving tours to observe fish farms were held, leading to discovery of new potential in the fishing industry as a resource for tourism.

 Many of the people who take part in the activities of Sanriku Volunteer Divers are ordinary recreational divers and snorkelers, and it can be said they are at the forefront of marine environmental regeneration activities.
-Yamagata Casio hopes that supporting these activities by loaning its Logosease underwater communication devices, which recreational divers can easily use, will help to foster initiatives to protect the abundance of the oceans as well as concreate measures to address climate change.
+Yamagata Casio supports these activities by loaning its Logosease underwater communication devices, which recreational divers can easily use, and implements initiatives to protect the abundance of the oceans as well as concreate measures to address climate change.

 Community Service